Object Oriented Programming

 self.notify(f"Task created: {title}")

-Inheritance vs Composition: Just because you can use inheritance doesn’t mean you should.
-Sometimes it’s better to have objects contain other objects rather than inherit from them.
+Just because you can use inheritance doesn’t mean you should.
+Sometimes it’s cleaner to have objects contain other objects instead of inheriting from them.

-Object interactions matter more than objects themselves: The real power isn’t in modeling individual things, but in how those things work together.
+And honestly, the interactions between objects matter way more than the objects themselves.
+The power isn’t in modeling individual things - it’s how those things work together.

-Design patterns emerge naturally: You don’t need to memorize them.
-When you run into a problem, the pattern that solves it will make sense.
+Design patterns aren’t something you memorize.
+When you hit a problem, the pattern that solves it just makes sense.

-The biggest lesson was that good object oriented design takes practice.
-You have to write bad code first to understand why the good practices exist.
+The biggest thing though: good OOP takes practice.
+You gotta write some terrible code first to understand why all these principles exist.

-I got to apply a lot of these concepts when building Recess Chess with some classmates.
-Modeling chess pieces, game states, and player moves really drove home how useful object oriented thinking can be for complex systems.
+I used a lot of this stuff when building Recess Chess with some classmates.
+Modeling chess pieces, game states, and player moves really showed me how useful OOP is for complicated systems.